 Twitter – Studies have found that engagement for brands is 17% higher on weekends and click-through rates are highest on weekends and midweek on Wednesdays.
 Users tend to be accessing Twitter during their commutes – retweets are highest at 5pm and the best times to tweet include 8am – 9.30am, 12pm – 2pm and 4.20pm and 5.30pm.

 LinkedIn – On this platform you should consider posting at the start or the end of the working day.
-However, as this site is more business focused than any of the others, it is more likely to also be visited during the day.
+However, as this site is more business focused than any of the others, it is more likely to also be visited throughout the day.

 Instagram – When it comes to this picture sharing site, the most popular time to post is in the evening – more than 35% of photos are posted after 6pm.
 The most popular hour to post is actually from midnight, with 6.17% of posts appearing in this time.